TLyticsInsight/ecommerce-sales-analysis/README.md

 ## Author

 **TLyticsInsight**
 Exploring data to create value.
-Connect on LinkedIn or follow on GitHub!
+Connect on [LinkedIn] or follow on [GitHub](https://github.com/TLyticsInsight)!
+Return to the [Analytics Portfolio](https://tlyticsinsight.github.io/Analytics-Portfolio/) for more insights.